LUTZ BUSINESS INSIGHTS

 The federal and state governments offer manufacturers various tax benefits to help them thrive.
 Though the incentives are unlimited, not all of them apply to every business model.
 Working with an accounting professional will help you to discover and apply all the lawful tax breaks relevant to your business.
 Contact us if you have any questions.

 ABOUT THE AUTHOR

-Jim Honz joined the firm in 1984 and currently serves as a Tax Shareholder.
+Jim Honz is a Former Shareholder.
 His areas of expertise include export tax incentives (IC-DISCs), choice of business entity, and methods of accounting (including Lifo Inventory).
 In addition, Jim works with tax-exempt organizations on tax and organizational issues.

 AREAS OF FOCUS

 - American Institute of Certified Public Accountants, Member